What Is VO2max?

 “Oxygen Output”

-Training can increase the amount of oxygen-rich blood your heart can pump to your muscles.
-Just like other muscles, it can get bigger and stronger when regularly asked to work hard.
+For most people, the strength and stamina of the heart is the limiting factor that determines VO2max.
+Exercise training can increase the amount of oxygen-rich blood your heart can pump to your muscles.
+Just like other muscles in your body, your heart can get bigger and stronger when regularly asked to work hard.

 “Oxygen Delivery”